Are you looking for holistic exercise with depth and versatility?

 - Increase productivity with an inspired mindset, focused concentration and creativity

 - Create your personalized training regimen, break destructive habits, turning them into a healthy lifestyle,

 - Overcome your fears and build real confidence with practical skills for resolving confrontations — physical and emotional — transforming conflict to harmony

 - Get centered with flowing, coiled power — become the eye of the storm!

 八卦掌 Bagua Zhang (“8 Trigrams Palm”) is a refined, formidable ‘Internal’ Chinese martial art, which develops keen sensitivity, robust vitality, and instinctual versatility.
-Training a calm, centered mind and body while dynamically cultivating core-strength and internal power, this powerful self defense method uses circular strategies blending fluid, evasive footwork, spiraling counter-strikes and throws to bewilder attackers and neutralize aggression.
+Training a calm, centered mind and body while dynamically cultivating core-strength and internal power, this powerful self defense method uses circular strategies that blend fluid, evasive footwork with spiraling counter-strikes and throws to bewilder attackers and neutralize aggression.